dsdanielpark/ExceptNotifier/README.md

 - b.
 Type /newbot to create a new bot <br>
 - c.
 Give your bot a name & a username <br>
 - d.
 Copy your new Telegram bot’s token <br>
 - e.
-You have to click `Start_bot` and enter anything to your bot.
+You have to click `Start_bot` and must enter anything to your bot.
    - Before use Notifier, Please use this to check if you follow guide.
+The Telegram bot may have a slight delay and it responded within 2-3 minutes.
 ```
 from ExceptNotifier import send_telegram_msg